Resume

 What are the best examples of soft skills for a resume?

-Communication, teamwork, problem-solving, adaptability, empathy, and leadership.
-Good communication allows you to convey ideas clearly and listen effectively.
+Good communication lets you convey ideas clearly and actively listen.
 Strong teamwork improves overall performance and productivity.
-Problem-solving shows your capacity to identify issues and develop effective solutions.
+Problem-solving shows your capacity to identify issues and develop solutions.
 Adaptability highlights your ability to adjust to changing circumstances and new challenges.
 Empathy means being able to read people’s feelings.
 Leadership indicates your capability to motivate and guide others towards achieving goals.

 Should I use separate sections for my soft skills and hard skills?